FREQUENTLY ASKED QUESTIONS

 How can I audition?

 Simply show up to one of our open auditions ready to dance.
-We hold two open auditions in the fall and often one audition in the spring.
-Check the Auditions tab or our Facebook page for up-to-date audition information.
+We hold two open auditions in the fall, which are followed by one callback.
+Be sure to follow our instagram for more updated information!

 What are you looking for?